arthurmath/SubwayAI/README.md

 #### The Critic — "How good is this situation?"

-The Critic also takes the state $ s $, but outputs a **single scalar**: the estimated value $ V(s) $ of being in that state.
+The Critic also takes the state $s$, but outputs a **single scalar**: the estimated value $V(s)$ of being in that state.

 $$
 V_\phi(s) \in \mathbb{R}
 $$

-This value represents the expected total future reward from state $ s $.
+This value represents the expected total future reward from state $s$.
 It answers the question: *"On average, how much reward can I expect to collect from here onwards?"*

 #### Why Two Networks?

 The Critic exists to **guide the Actor's learning**.
 Without it, the Actor would only know whether an episode was good or bad overall — it would have no sense of which specific actions within the episode were responsible.
-The Critic provides a **baseline**: the advantage $ A(s, a) $ measures whether an action was better or worse than what was expected:
+The Critic provides a **baseline**: the advantage $A(s, a)$ measures whether an action was better or worse than what was expected:

 $$
 A(s, a) = R - V_\phi(s)
 $$

-where $ R $ is the actual discounted return collected.
+where $R$ is the actual discounted return collected.
 If the advantage is positive, the action was better than expected and the Actor should do it more.
 If it is negative, the Actor should do it less.

 #### Why Different Learning Rates?